Clean Development Mechanism: History

-The clean development mechanism is one of the "flexibility mechanisms" defined in the Kyoto Protocol.
-The flexibility mechanisms were designed to allow Annex B countries to meet their emission reduction commitments with reduced impact on their economies (IPCC, 2007).
+The clean development mechanism is one of the flexibility mechanisms defined in the Kyoto Protocol.
+The flexibility mechanisms were designed to allow Annex B countries to meet their emission reduction commitments with reduced impact on their economies.
 The flexibility mechanisms were introduced into the Kyoto Protocol by the US government.
 Developing countries were highly skeptical and fiercely opposed to the flexibility mechanisms (Carbon Trust, 2009, p.
 6).
 However, the international negotiations over the follow-up to the Kyoto Protocol agreed that the mechanisms will continue.

 There were two main concerns about the design of the CDM (Carbon Trust, 2009, pp. 14–15).
 One was over the additionality of emission reductions produced by the CDM.
 The other was whether it would allow rich countries and companies to impose projects that were contrary to the development interests of host countries.
 To alleviate this concern, the CDM requires host countries to confirm that CDM projects contribute to their own sustainable development.
 International rules also prohibit credits for some kinds of activities, notably nuclear power and avoided deforestation.

 The CDM only gained momentum in 2005 when the Kyoto Protocol took effect.
 The initial years of operation yielded fewer CDM credits than hoped for, which was partially ascribed to the underfunded and understaffed oversight bodies.